 Interdisciplinary Programs

-Graduate programs include a Doctoral degree in Biology, Biomedicine, and Chemistry (PhD); and Certificates in Applied Data Analytics and International Management.
+Graduate programs include a Doctoral degree in Biology, Biomedicine, and Chemistry (PhD) and a Certificates in Applied Data Analytics.
 See Interdisciplinary Programs in the 2025-2026 Graduate Catalog.